zenetio/AI-Impact-Design-Patterns/README2.md

 ## Introduction

 Design patterns are well-established solutions to common software design problems.
-With the emergence of Artificial Intelligence (AI), these patterns are evolving to accommodate dynamic, data-driven decision-making.
-AI enhances traditional design patterns by introducing adaptability, automation, and predictive capabilities.
+With the emergence of Artificial Intelligence (AI), these patterns are evolving to accommodate dynamic, data-driven decision-making. **AI enhances** traditional design patterns by introducing adaptability, automation, and predictive capabilities.

 This article explores how AI influences popular design patterns, with real-world examples and illustrations.

 To avoid a too big article, I will only cover the following patterns: Factory, Singleton, Adapter, Decorator, Observer, Builder, Strategy, and Chain of Responsibility.
-You can find more patterns in my repo, here.
+You can find all the source codes and figues in my repo, [here](https://github.com/zenetio).

 ---